Tuesday, July 1, 2025

 Tier 1 (Exceptional Talent) Visa:

-This visa is for individuals who are recognized as leaders or emerging leaders in their field, including the arts, humanities, engineering, medicine, digital technology, and sciences.
+This visa is for individuals who are recognised as leaders or emerging leaders in their field, including the arts, humanities, engineering, medicine, digital technology, and sciences.
 To apply for this visa, you must first obtain an endorsement from a designated competent body.
 It costs £716 to apply

 Intra-Company Transfer (ICT) Visa: